 So, in light of the growing pushback at the announced TTC service cuts scheduled for January, it seems Team Ford is angling to redefine what is meant by the word ‘cut’.
-For good reason too since the mayor made that promise way back when about guaranteeing no service cuts while reigning in spending.
-Oops.
-Best now to try and massage the concept of what is and isn’t a cut.

 In a Facebook update yesterday, the mayor (or someone in his office) wrote: Recently in the news there has been some discussion about the TTC – let me assure you, no TTC routes are being cut.
 The TTC is implementing service level modifications which will have minimal impact on your bus schedules.
 Some service will be added to routes in January.